skpk24/ofbiz-central-login/Readme.txt

 This application is mounted on the root https://localhost:8443, once logged in the app calls two CSS files that turn the existing Ofbiz applications menu into buttons with Icons.
 That's it!
 Simple and quick :)

 Note:
-This was made for the default Ofbiz visual theme "Tomahawk" using the EN english language setting or ES spanish setting.
+This was made for the default Ofbiz visual theme "Tomahawk" using the EN english language setting or ES Espanol setting.
 (For other languages, you will have to update the css file).
 Browsers tested: IE9, Firefox, Chrome.

 Instructions:
 1. Add the included "Welcome" folder to your "Ofbiz/hot-deploy" folder